BrandonGatewood/PortlandStateJavaSummer2022/phonebill-android/app/src/main/res/raw/readme.txt

 Project 5
 Brandon Gatewood

-This project represents a phone bill application.
-It keeps track of its customers and their phone calls.
+This project represents a phone bill application that keeps track of its customers and their phone calls.
 Each phone call is saved into a .txt for their phone bill.

 Users are given an option to print the README for the project, add a phone call into a new or an existing phone bill and search through a customers phone bill.